About Our Board of Directors.

 Mukesh Ram Co-founded Pyramid in 1994.
 Pyramid provides software and electrical engineering solutions that automate distribution centers for retailers within the U.S. and Europe.
 Besides his engineering background, Mukesh brings experience with accounting/finance, marketing and sales, project management and solutions development that he attained in developing his business.
 Additionally, he has partnered in residential and commercial land developments.
 He is looking forward to his next chapter in life to support non-profits and hopes to make a positive impact within the local community.
 He is a graduate of WVU Institute of Technology and is married with four children.

-Dr. Ann Saluke–is a graduate of the College of Mount St Joseph, the University of Cincinnati College of Medicine and the Cincinnati Children’s Pediatric Residency Training Program.
+Dr. Ann Saluke (Secretary)is a graduate of the College of Mount St Joseph, the University of Cincinnati College of Medicine and the Cincinnati Children’s Pediatric Residency Training Program.
 She practiced for over 30 years as a community pediatrician with Anderson Hills Pediatrics.
 After retiring from practice she worked for 4 years with the Children’s Home of Cincinnati doing behavioral and mental health evaluations in Cincinnati Public Schools.

 Stop the Stigma.